-- All permits, approvals, and/or consents necessary to lawfully complete the scope of work (e.g. DOB structural, mechanical, and/or electrical permit(s) and any other permits or approvals required, such as historic, zoning, or utility) - A copy of the invoice for the measures listed in the scope of work and proof of payment.
+- All permits, approvals, and/or consents necessary to lawfully complete the scope of work (e.g. a DOB structural and/or electrical permit(s) and any other permits or approvals required, such as historic, zoning, or electric utility); - A copy of the invoice for the installation of the measures listed in the scope of work and proof of payment.
 All items installed must be new, never used, and with factory warranties intact.
-Additional information on invoice requirements can be found in DOEE's HEAR application.
+Additional information on invoice requirements can be found in DOEE's HER application.

-Contractors shall contact the DCSEU within five business days of completion of a scope of work to schedule a QA/QC inspection.
-The QA/QC inspection shall be performed by the DCSEU or its authorized representative to verify and document installation and operation of the qualified electrification project(s).
-If the engineering consultant is unable to verify operational status because of seasonality constraints (e.g., if the equipment cannot be operated because the QA/QC inspection takes place during a time period in which District law precludes the equipment from operating, such as heating equipment in the summer or cooling in the winter), then only installation is verified.
-All projects come with a one-year service warranty from the installing contractor.
+Contractors shall contact the DCSEU within five (5) business days of completion of a scope of work to schedule a QA/QC inspection.
+The QA/QC inspection shall be performed by the DCSEU or its authorized representative to verify and document completion of the scope of work.
+If the inspector is unable to verify operational status because of seasonality constraints (e.g., if the equipment cannot be operated because the QA/QC inspection takes place during a time period in which District law precludes the equipment from operating, such as heating equipment in the summer or cooling in the winter), then only installation is verified.